All Episodes

 And in the process, how many birds and insects are these people going to kill?

-Now don't forget public sector union employees Wisconsin got more than three-fourths of all stimulus money sent to Wisconsin.
+Now, don't forget, public sector union employees Wisconsin got more than three-fourths of all stimulus money sent to Wisconsin.

 That's what we uncovered.

-75% of the stimulus money for Wisconsin went to public sector union employees, all of whom pay dues, which means that all of that money goes to the Democrat Party, or the lion's share of it.
+75% of the stimulus money for Wisconsin went to public sector union employees, all of whom pay dues, which means that all of that money goes to the Democrat Party or the lion's share of it.

 The Daily Caller with a piece, more solar companies led by Democrat donors receive federal loan guarantees.

-Companies like First Solar, Solar Reserve, Sun Power Corporation, and a Bengos SA have already collectively received billions in loans through regime stimulus programs to build solar power plants in the southwestern United States.
+Companies like First Solar, Solar Reserve, Sun Power Corporation, and a Bingos S.A. have already collectively received billions in loans through regime stimulus programs to build solar power plants in the southwestern United States, yet each, with the exception of the privately held solar reserve, has seen its stock price hammered at the same time it was lobbying the regime in Congress for billions in loan guarantees.

-The Hill newspaper reported yesterday that the Santa Monica, California-based solar reserve has secured a $737 million loan guarantee from the Department of Energy for a Nevada Solar Project.
+The Hill newspaper reported yesterday that the Santa Monica, California-based Solar Reserve has secured a $737 million loan guarantee from the Department of Energy for a Nevada solar project.

 That company has ties to George Kaiser, the Oklahoma billionaire who raised $53,500 for Obama's campaign in 2008.

-He's got a company called Argonaut, private equity firm.
+He's got a company called Argonaut private equity firm.

-He holds a majority stake in Sylindra.
+He holds a majority stake in Solyndra.

 It's a slush fund.

-Cylindra's a slush fund.
+Solyndra is a slush fund.

-Solar reserve is a slush fund.
+Solar Reserve is a slush fund.

 Every loan guarantee to a solar energy company is a slush fund.

-The Daily Caller almost buries their own scoop here by getting dragged down in too many financial details.
+And the Daily Caller almost buries their own scoop here by getting dragged down in too many financial details.

-In a nutshell, just to sum all of this up, four other solar companies got generous loans from the regime, even though Every one of them was in bad financial shape, but they are all connected to the Democrat Party.
+In a nutshell, just to sum all of this up, four other solar companies got generous loans from the regime, even though every one of them was in bad financial shape, but they are all connected to the Democrat Party.

-Solar Reserve, they're the ones that got $737 million.
+Solar Reserve, they're the ones that got $737 million, seems to be the most egregious.

 That's George Kaiser.